What is Shadow IT and Why is It the Biggest Cybersecurity Risk?

 A typical SaaS environment is invisible to admins.
 And you cannot manage what you cannot observe.
 SpinAudit gives you full visibility over your data by monitoring employees who have access to G Suite and using machine learning algorithms to detect abnormal cloud user behavior.

-Using the visibility provided by Spin, your organization can use the controls provided by SpinOne to ensure business-critical data is protected and safe from data leak and other threats such as ransomware.
+Using the visibility provided by Spin, your organization can use the controls provided by SpinOne to ensure business-critical data is protected and safe from data leaks and other threats such as ransomware.

 The results and penalties for both can be significant.
 By using SpinOne including the SpinAudit module, your business can have the visibility and control needed to combat the risk to your business that comes from shadow IT operations including risky third-party applications.